The weather here in Wisconsin has been teasing us with the appearance and disappearance of Spring for a couple of weeks now.

 Once the chocolate is completely hardened, transfer to an airtight container or bag.
 Store in fridge or freezer as they will get quite soft at room temperature.

-*Note: nutrition information will vary depending on how many eggs you make, which will depend on the size of the cookie cutter(s) you use and how thick you roll the peanut butter dough.
+Nutrition information will vary depending on how many eggs you make, which will depend on the size of the cookie cutter(s) you use and how thick you roll the peanut butter dough.
+These treats are gluten free, and can be made vegan with dairy free margarine like Smart Balance.